mr-narender/python-in-python/README.md

 ### Glitches

-- Restart option would not work, but only when the snake had grown.
-If the snake hit the wall whilst at 1 square, the game restarted as planned.
+- Gitpod and Heroku not displaying the game ("pygame.error: No available video device")
 - End game message "\n" (new line) not working on display.

 ## Deployment